No central authority

 Centralized platforms have complete control over your content.
-They can—and do—exercise that control in ways that affect billions of users.
+They can, and do, exercise that control in ways that affect billions of users.

-Obsidian's architecture makes censorship economically irrational and technically difficult through reserved lane capacity.
+Obsidian architecture makes censorship economically irrational and technically difficult through reserved lane capacity.

-Standard Messages (SM) are feeless.
+Standard messages (SM) are feeless.
 Just compute a small VDF proof.
 No one can price you out of sending messages.

 SM is strict FIFO.
 PM is bid-ordered.
 Both are deterministic.
 No subjective message filtering.

-| Action | Possible? | Why |
+| Action | Possible | Why |

 |---|---|---|

-| Refuse your message | Yes, one validator can | Individual validators can skip messages |
+| Refuse your message | Yes, one validator can | Individual validators can skip messages. |

-| Permanently censor you | No | Other validators will include it next block |
+| Permanently censor you | No | Other validators will include it next block. |

-| Delete after inclusion | No | It remains part of finalized chain history |
+| Delete after inclusion | No | It remains part of finalized chain history. |

-| Modify your message | No | Signature would break, consensus rejects |
+| Modify your message | No | Signature would break, consensus rejects. |

-A majority of validators would need to collude to censor messages—the same security model as any proof-of-stake blockchain.
+A majority of validators would need to collude to censor messages.
+The same security model as any proof-of-stake blockchain.

-PM creates an economic guarantee: if you really need your message included, bid high enough and rational validators will include it for the fee.
+PM creates an economic guarantee.
+If you really need your message included, bid high enough and rational validators will include it for the fee.

 SM ensures feeless access for everyone.
 Compute a VDF proof (proof-of-time), and your message gets included in FIFO order.